-The firmware first loads the persistent state into its private memory, and then performs the following actions:
+The firmware first loads the persistent state into its private memory, and validates it.
+If validation fails, an error is returned and the persistent state is erased.
+If validation succeeds, then the following actions are performed:

-- The CEK is derived from the chip unique values. - If no OCA certificate exists, a OCA signing key is generated and a self-signed OCA certificate is created.
+- The CEK is derived from the chip unique values. - If no OCA certificate exists, an OCA signing key is generated and a self-signed OCA certificate is created.
 The signing key and certificate are written to persistent storage. - If no PEK exists or the OCA was just regenerated, a PEK signing key is generated and a PEK certificate is created and signed by the OCA and CEK.
 The PEK and its certificate are written to persistent storage. - If no PDH exists or the PEK was just regenerated, a PDH key is generated.
 A certificate is created for the PDH and is signed by the PEK. - All SEV-related ASIDs on all cores are marked invalid.
 Each core requires a WBINVD before activating any guest.
 See ACTIVATE and DEACTIVATE for further details.